-Shares in Croydon-based Zotefoams (LON:ZTF) crumbled by as much as 35% in early trading as the foam specialist put out a profit warning informing us that sales of its products in the second half of the year would be lower than the first.
+Shares in Croydon-based Zotefoams (LON:ZTF) crumbled by as much as 35% in early trading as the foam specialist put out some bad news.
+The latest Zotefoams profit warning informs us that sales of its products in the second half of the year would be lower than the first.
 The share price reaction seems to have settled on -35%:

 It should be said that these are turbulent times for markets.
-Yesterday, there was a mass sell-off as the FTSE crumbled by over 3%, and this has followed general weakness all week.
+Yesterday, there was a mass sell-off as the FTSE crumbled by over 3%.
+This has followed general weakness all week.
 There is a sense of nervousness in the air, which is being stirred up by multiple sources.
 As a result, equities have been badly hit.

 Zotefoams are a well-regarded share and popular with private investors.
-This is the type of business many like: they specialise in producing foams which have a wide range of applications, which are also trademarked.
-Whilst none are real household names, the products are geared towards quality and not cost in industrial applications – and the potential addressable market for these is vast.
+This is the type of business many like.
+A specialist in producing foams which have a wide range of applications.
+Products are also trademarked, which may act as a moat.
+Whilst none are real household names, the products are geared towards quality.
+This is often more important than cost in industrial applications.
+The potential addressable market for these is vast.
 The business also turns a profit, and pays out dividends.
 On the other hand, it isn’t cheap and the large price to multiple seen before today put many off.
+In this respect, not too dissimilar to Zytronic.

 At the time of our interim results in August we stated that we were mindful of a difficult current trading environment in the European polyolefin foams markets and the less stable political and macroeconomic environment.
 Since that time the market for polyolefin foams in continental Europe has deteriorated significantly while growth in the North American market has slowed and is now expected to be below our previous estimates.